Lightning-AI/litgpt/tutorials/pretrain_tinyllama.md

 By default, the `pretrain` script will pretrain the model with FSDP in `bfloat16` mixed precision and gradient accumulation.

-Note that `pretrain` is not actually a model-specific training script, so feel free to change the configuration and size by passing a different string to the model name argument, for example:
+Note that `pretrain` is not actually a model-specific training script, so feel free [try other configurations](../config_hub) or change the model type and size by passing a different string to the model name argument, for example:

 ```shell
 python lit_gpt/pretrain.py --model_name Gemma-2b